Stocks give up gains, end lower following inflation report

 Higher interest rates also put downward pressure on all kinds of investments, with those seen as the most expensive hardest hit.
 That's because when investors are earning more in interest to own relatively safe bonds, they're less willing to pay higher prices for riskier stocks.
 Technology and other high-growth stocks that have been some of the stock market's biggest recent winners have been in the spotlight in particular.

-On Tuesday, technology stocks were among the biggest drags on S&P 500.
-Microsoft fell 1.4% and chipmaker Nvidia fell 2.4%.

-Losses in health care and financial stocks also weighed down the index.
-Pfizer fell 1.3% and Wells Fargo slid 2.4%.
+On Tuesday, technology stocks were among the biggest drags on S&P 500, along with health care and financial companies.
+Microsoft fell 1.1%, Pfizer lost 1.5% and Wells Fargo slid 1.8%.

-Energy and utilities stocks held up better than the rest of the market.
-Marathon Oil rose 4.5% and Constellation Energy rose 2%.
+Energy companies and retailers were among the sectors that notched gains.
+Marathon Oil rose 4.2% and Ross Stores rose 2.5%.

 More swings may be in store for stocks as companies prepare to report their earnings for the first three months of the year.
 Delta Air Lines, JPMorgan Chase and other big-name companies will kick off the reporting season on Wednesday.